Gail Fisher: Career

+Songwriting

+Fisher was also a lyricist for a number of jazz songs.
+With Vincent Levy, she wrote lyrics to Joe Zawinul's "Mercy, Mercy, Mercy" (first performed without lyrics by The Cannonball Adderley Quintet in 1966).
+The song was covered by dozens of artists.
+Fisher wrote lyrics for another Adderley song, "Do Do Do (What Now is Next)," with music by Nat Adderley, featured on the Cannonball Adderley Quintet's 1967 album 74 Miles Away.
+On the album's liner notes, critic Leonard Feather calls Fisher "the prettiest songwriter in town."
+Fisher also wrote lyrics for an existing jazz standard, "Stolen Moments," composed by Oliver Nelson; the vocal version was first recorded by Carmen McRae and Betty Carter on their 1987 album The Carmen McRae – Betty Carter Duets.

 Personal life

-Fisher was married and divorced twice.
+Fisher was married and divorced three times.
 She had two daughters, Samara and Jole, from her 1964 marriage to John Levy.
 Her marriage to Wali Muhammad (Walter Youngblood), famed cornerman to Sugar Ray Robinson and Muhammad Ali, ended in divorce when he changed religions.
 Wali was also an assistant minister to Malcolm X at Nation of Islam Mosque No. 7.
 Jet magazine reported in its July 26, 1973 issue that she also was married to Robert A. Walker, a businessman from Los Angeles.
-In 1978, she was arrested for cocaine and marijuana possession and for illegally operating a blue box.

 Death

-Fisher died in Los Angeles in 2000, aged 65, reportedly from kidney failure.
+Fisher died in Los Angeles in 2000, aged 65, reportedly from kidney failure and emphysema.
 Twelve hours later, her brother Clifton died from heart failure.